wildfly-extras/sunstone/Azure-README.md

 ## Begin

-Add the following properties into `sunstone.properties` located in your resources folder:
+Add the following properties into `sunstone.properties` located in your resources' folder:

 ```properties
 sunstone.azure.subscriptionId=${azure.subscriptionId}